StacyCohl/StacyCohl.GitHub.io/_pages/process/index.md

 {% include gallery id="gallery9" layout="third" %}

-I used wire mesh covered with paper clay for the life-sized polypores on the exterior tree.
-At the base of each one, I bent down about an inch of mesh so I could embed it into the tree bark clay.
+I made life-sized polypores for the exterior tree from wire mesh covered with paper clay.
+To attach them, I bent the mesh into a lip at the base and stapled them to the cardboard cladding before adding the exterior bark.

 {% include gallery id="gallery7" layout="third" %}